-Chief Executive Officer Chief Financial Officer On behalf of the Board: Yuriy Kosyuk Viktoria Kapelyushnaya
+Chief Executive Officer Chief Financial Officer Yuriy Kosyuk Viktoria Kapelyushnaya

 1. CORPORATE INFORMATION

 MHP SE (the "Parent" or "MHP SE"), a limited liability company (Societas Europaea) registered under the laws of Cyprus, was formed on 30 May 2006.
 Hereinafter, MHP SE and its subsidiaries are referred to as the "MHP SE Group" or the "Group".
 The registered address of MHP SE is 16-18 Zinas Kanther Street, Agia Triada, 3035 Limassol, Cyprus.